adil7halo/HW1_Comp-330/README.md

 # HW1_Comp-330

+9/19 - Did a lot of big changes to the code, and added some .txt files.

 9/18 - Discussed with Raed on how to reformat some of the hw, code changes.

 9/17 - Attempted to configure how to do URL's using Boolean.